maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

 !!!
 NEED AN IMAGE !!!

-Now I go from section to section.
+Now I go from section to section, making each section look exactly like the mockup.
 As I move along, and since all my font colors are defined in _define.sass, I begin to see patterns emerging and can consolidate and reorganize fonts into logical groups.

 For example, my font colors are looking like this: